MidnightDreamerX17/skill20/Skills/PsionicPotential.md

-# Psionic Powers (INT)
+# Psionic Potential (INT)

 Psionic Powers use thought and mental energy to cause material effects.
 Although a very different kind of energy compared to magic, they are not opposed, so some people wield both psionics and magic at the same time.
+It is generally impossible to share one's understanding of psionics with anyone else, so practitioners must rely on themselves to improve their psionic abilities.

-At each level including the first, the character learns two psionic powers.
+Possible Powers: At each level including the first, the character learns two psionic powers.
 The powers may be of a circle equal to or less than the character's maximum possible psionic power circle, according to the following table:

 - Level 1: 1st-circle powers
 - Level 3: 2nd-circle powers